Get Data - Weather (Object Storage)

 8. Save the Pipeline

 Save and name the pipeline.
-This name should be unique to the pipeline; there is a pipeline already named
+This name should be unique to the pipeline; for example,

 Save the pipeline as